ncw/gotemplate/README.md

 Any identifiers with the template name in (eg `Set`) will have the template name (eg `Set`) part substituted.

-Any identifiers without the template name in will just be postfixed with the template name.
+Any identifiers without the template name in will just be post-fixed with the template name.

 So if this was run